Codecademy/docs/content/javascript/concepts/arrays/terms/forEach/forEach.md

 ---
-Title: '.forEach()'
+Title: ".forEach()"
-Description: 'Loops over the array, passing each item in the array into the callback function provided.'
+Description: "Loops over the array, passing each item in the array into the callback function provided."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The `.forEach()` array method loops over the array, passing each item in the array into the callback function provided.